Memorable Manitobans: Hormisdas Beliveau (1860-1938)

 Born at St. Wenceslas, Quebec on 4 November 1860, son of Jean Baptiste Beliveau and Apoline Coulomb, brother of Arthur Beliveau, he attended the public school at Beauharnois, Quebec then studied at St. Mary’s College in Montreal.
 While studying he worked in a grocery until the age of 22.

-In 1883 he married Ernestine Guilbault.
-They had three children: J. Antonio Beliveau, Joseph A. Beliveau, and Mary Anne Beliveau.
+In 1883, he married Ernestine Guilbault (1861-1924) and they had three children: J. Antonio Beliveau (1884-?), Joseph Antonio Beliveau, and Marie Anne Beliveau (1900-?, wife of Alexander Arthur Prud'Homme).
 He was a founding member of the Carleton Club.
 In 1918, he served as Mayor of St. Boniface.
 He was a Roman Catholic and was a member of the Catholic Order of Foresters, the St. Jean Baptiste Society, and L’Alliance Nationale.